 The chart on the left shows the influence of volatility noise.
 Therefore a normal distributed percentage of the daily high-low range has been added to the overnight movement.
 As you can see there is a specific level of 5, when the strategy results start to get wider distributed.

-In the chart above the color represents the profit of the strategy.
+In the chart above the colour represents the profit of the strategy.
 The more diverse it gets, the more diverse the returns of possible strategy returns are.
-If you compare this to a different strategy, you see which one is more sensible to slight changes in market behavior.
+If you compare this to a different strategy, you see which one is more sensible to slight changes in market behaviour.